OfficeDev/office-scripts-docs/docs/resources/samples/excel-calculation.md

 ---
 title: Manage calculation mode in Excel
-description: Learn how to use Office Scripts to manage the calculation mode in Excel on the web. ms.date: 05/06/2021 ms.localizationpriority: medium
+description: Learn how to use Office Scripts to manage the calculation mode in Excel. ms.date: 05/06/2021 ms.localizationpriority: medium
 ---

 # Manage calculation mode in Excel

-This sample shows how to use the [calculation mode](/javascript/api/office-scripts/excelscript/excelscript.calculationmode) and calculate methods in Excel on the web using Office Scripts.
+This sample shows how to use the [calculation mode](/javascript/api/office-scripts/excelscript/excelscript.calculationmode) and calculate methods in Excel using Office Scripts.
 You can try the script on any Excel file.

 ## Scenario